18F/handbook/docs/06-project-management/templates.md

 ## Client Change Request

-Some project contracts may require formal change requests when modifiying key personnel, deliverables, budget, etc. This document can serve as a template for initiating that change with the contracting officer representative (COR).
+Some project contracts may require formal change requests when modifying key personnel, deliverables, budget, etc. This document can serve as a template for initiating that change with the contracting officer representative (COR).

 [Client Change Request Template](https://docs.google.com/a/civicactions.net/document/d/1575TtYmZEu0vpsKlAXwXTFYc1HPhb0L5_ACiG1DL1jU/edit?usp=sharing)